 Donating Books to the Teton County Library

 We love to receive books from the community!
-And now you can drop them off at the newly renovated library.
 Just bring them to the new Friends Book Nook in the lobby or inquire at the Main Desk.

 Q. What does the Library do with donated books?